jcjohnson/sorting.js/README.md

 * [Merge sort](https://en.wikipedia.org/wiki/Merge_sort)
 * [Introsort](https://en.wikipedia.org/wiki/Introsort)

-The current partitioning implementation (used in quicksort and introsort) chooses a random element as a pivot rather than doing something fancier like median-of-medians, so the worst-case performance of algorithms that depend on it is quadratic.
+Quicksort and introsort recursively partition chunks of the array around a pivot value; the choice of pivot can have a big effect on the efficiency of the algorithm.
+We implement several pivoting choices discussed [here](https://en.wikipedia.org/wiki/Quicksort#Choice_of_pivot).

 The current mergesort implementation isn't *really* in-place; during the merge step, we scan the sorted subarrays to build up a permutation that will merge them, then convert the permutation to a sequence of swaps.
 These intermediate data structures use a linear amount of extra memory.